DAGWorks-Inc/hamilton/contrib/hamilton/contrib/user/skrawcz/customize_embeddings/README.md

 path to.
 The dataset should be a csv with columns "text_1", "text_2", and "label".
 The label should be +1 if the text pairs are similar and -1 if the text pairs are dissimilar.

-Otheriwse if you pass in `{}` as configuration to the driver, the module will require you to pass in a dataframe as `processed_local_dataset` as an input.
+Otherwise if you pass in `{}` as configuration to the driver, the module will require you to pass in a dataframe as `processed_local_dataset` as an input.
 The dataframe should have columns "text_1", "text_2", and "label".
 The label should be +1 if the text pairs are similar and -1 if the text pairs are dissimilar.